Alfred Hitchcock biography

 Born in London on August 13, 1899, Alfred Hitchcock worked for a short time in engineering before entering the film industry in 1920.
 He left for Hollywood in 1939, where his first American film, Rebecca, won an Academy Award for best picture.
 Hitchcock created more than 50 films, including the classics Rear Window, The 39 Steps and Psycho.
 Nicknamed the "Master of Suspense," Hitchcock received the AFI's Life Achievement Award in 1979.
 He died in 1980.

-Born in London on August 13, 1899, Alfred Hitchcock was raised by strict, Catholic parents.
+Director, producer and screenwriter Alfred Joseph Hitchcock was born in London, England, on August 13, 1899, and was raised by strict, Catholic parents.
 He described his childhood as lonely and sheltered, partly due to his obesity.
 He once said that he was sent by his father to the local police station with a note asking the officer to lock him away for 10 minutes as punishment for behaving badly.
 He also remarked that his mother would force him to stand at the foot of her bed for several hours as punishment (a scene alluded to in his film Psycho).
 This idea of being harshly treated or wrongfully accused would later be reflected in Hitchcock's films.

 A Gift for Suspense